braziljs/eloquente-javascript/02_program_structure.md

 {{index ["if keyword", chaining]}}

-If we have more than two paths to choose from, multiple `if`/`else` pairs can be "chained" together.
+If you have more than two paths to choose from, you can "chain" multiple `if`/`else` pairs together.
 Here's an example:

 ```
 let num = Number(prompt("Pick a number"));